 Harold Davis was born in Huntington, near York, on 28 February 1888, the middle child of three born to Albert Davis, a horn presser and his wife Ellen (nee Fowler).
 The family had moved to Sheffield sometime before the 1901 Census and were living in Cambridge Road, Heeley.
 Soon after they moved to 16 Alexander Road, Heeley where the family sadly suffered two deaths, firstly of Harold's younger brother William in April 1903 aged 11 and secondly of older sister Louisa who died in March 1905 aged 19.
 The family left Heeley and moved to Dore and were living in three rooms at St. John's School by the time of the 1911 Census.
 Harold had become a labourer.
 His parents later moved to Ashfurlong, Dore.
 Harold's service record, like so many, has not survived.
-All we know is that he joined the 8th Battalion of the King's Own Yorkshire Light Infantry and died on 1 July 1916, aged 28.
-Private Harold Davis was buried in the Blighty Valley Cemetery, near the town of Albert, Somme, north France.
+All we know is that he joined the 8th Battalion of the King's Own Yorkshire Light Infantry and died on 1 July 1916, the first day of the Battle of the Somme, aged 28.
+Private Harold Davis was buried in the Blighty Valley Cemetery, near the town of Albert, north France.
 He left a widow, Lily Davis, from Crookes.

 Charles Thomas Clarence Belbin (known as Clarence) was born in Sheffield on 2 February 1892, the first of nine children born to Charles Albert Belbin and his wife Kate Eliza, nee Dufty.
 Clarence began his education in 1896 at the age of 4 at Totley Church School but left when the family moved back to Sheffield where they lived at 30 Rupert Road, Nether Edge and later at 5 Argyle Road, Meersbrook.
 After continuing his education at Sheffield Middle Schools, Clarence passed the incorporated accountant's preliminary examinations and became an auditor's clerk working with his father who was the accountant-auditor for Sheffield Corporation.
 The family moved to Moorhill, Prospect Road, Totley Rise in November 1911.
 Clarence was brought up in a sporting family.
 His father was one of the original promoters and then secretary of Dore & Totley Golf Club as well as being President of Sheffield United Harriers and Athletic Club.
 Clarence became a keen sportsman himself and excelled at cricket and football.
 After completing training with the 3rd West Yorkshire Royal Field Artillery, Clarence enlisted at Winchester in the 8th Battalion, Rifle Brigade on 8 September 1914 and was promoted to the rank of corporal on 12 January 1915.
 He died on 30 July 1915 in the German Field Hospital at Menin from wounds received in a flamethrower attack on his battalion at the battle of Hooge, near Ypres.
 He was aged 23.
 It was to be his last spell in the trenches before coming home to take up a commission.
 His parents had already suffered the loss of their daughter Irene from pneumonia shortly after war started.
 They were at first told Clarence had died but then given the good news that he was merely wounded and a prisoner of war only to have their hopes dashed when Clarence's death was finally confirmed.
 Corporal Clarence Belbin is buried at Harlebeke New British Cemetery at West-Vlaanderen, Belgium.